If you're learning Egyptian Arabic, you might find yourself a bit confused!

-You'll almost certainly be invited out constantly and don't be surprised if you find yourself in a cafe and suddenly surrounded by a bunch of Egyptian guys curious about you and wanting to be your friend, talking Arabic with you for hours on end and inviting you back to their places.
+You'll almost certainly be invited out constantly.
+So don't be surprised if you find yourself in a cafe and suddenly surrounded by a bunch of Egyptian guys curious about you and wanting to be your friend, talking Arabic with you for hours on end.
+And inviting you back to their places.

 Become good friends with your neighbours and your bawab (the most important guy in your building and perhaps the best mate you'll have in Egypt) as it'll open up many opportunities for you to improve and learn Egyptain Arabic.

-I'd advise you to avoid schools and Arabic programs aimed at Western students too since they're likely to be overpriced and not necessarily good quality.
+I'd advise you to avoid schools and Arabic programs aimed at Western students too.
+They're likely to be expensive and not necessarily good quality.

-There are small language centers dotted around Cairo and tonnes of qualified Arabic teachers who will charge you much lower rates in local currency and a much more personalised learning experience.
+There are small language centers dotted around Cairo.
+And tonnes of qualified Arabic teachers who will charge you much lower rates in local currency.
+And give you a much more personalised learning experience.

-While it's generally common sense to avoid discussions about politics and religion anywhere, one last important bit of cultural advice I'd give you is that as much as you try to avoid these topics in Egypt they will inevitably be brought up regardless.
+It's generally common sense to avoid discussions about politics and religion anywhere.
+But as much as you try to avoid these topics in Egypt people will bring them up anyway.

 Be honest but wise about the kinds of discussions you get too deep into.

-There's no such thing as privacy in Egypt and what would normally be regarded as intrusive and inappropriate is perfectly normal there.
+There's no such thing as privacy in Egypt.
+And what you might see as intrusive and inappropriate is perfectly normal there.
 People will ask you lots of questions about your political views and your religious beliefs.

-I think that people who primarily learn European or East Asian languages are so used to these issues being private matters that it becomes quite a shock when they arrive in a place like Egypt and get confronted by them.
+People who primarily learn European or East Asian languages are so used to these issues being private matters.
+So it becomes quite a shock when they arrive in a place like Egypt and have to confront them.